kireygroup/fastsom/README.md

 ./bin/run.sh
 ```

-This will mount the main `/fastsom` directory inside the container, allowing for code changes to be automatically replicated.
+This will mount the directories `/fastsom` and `/nbs` inside the container, allowing for code changes to be automatically replicated.

 Note: if you plan on using Nvidia-Docker, you should use one of the images available on the Nvidia Container Repository.